Apple News: Getting Started

-To use Apple's News Format for your content, all you have to do is to click Sign Up for Apple News Format.
-Once you click the button, your application will automatically be sent for review.
+To use Apple's News format for your content, all you have to do is to click Sign Up for Apple News Format.
+Once you click the button, your application will automatically be sent in for review.

-In the RebelMouse DCMS, you can choose any of the articles you have already created and choose to submit them to Apple News.
+In RebelMouse, you can choose any of the articles you have already created and choose to submit them to Apple News.
 See below for more details.

 In each case, Apple reviews your articles and notifies you as soon as your content is approved.
 After that, you can publish without further review.

-6) Enter Apple News info into Global Settings
+6) Enter Apple News information into RebelMouse's Global Settings

 You will need to insert Apple News API key, Apple News API secret, and Apple News channel id in your site's back end.
 You can find this information in your News Publisher account.

-To do this, first navigate to the Layout & Design tool, then go to Global Settings.
+To do this, first navigate to our Layout & Design Tool, then go to Global Settings.
 Scroll down and enter the information:

-How to enable Apple News per post from the Entry Editor:
+How to Enable Apple News per Post From Entry Editor

 When you add a new post or edit an existing one, you can choose whether to publish it to Apple News or not.

-In the Entry Editor, you'll find a tab on the right-hand side of the interface that says Social Copy.
-There you can find the toggle on/off button for Apple News.
+In Entry Editor, you'll find a tab on the right-hand side of the interface that says Social Copy.
+This is where you can find the toggle for Apple News.

-If it's the first time you publish to Apple News, the content you choose to toggle ON in the Entry Editor will be sent for review.
-All articles will appear on your iCloud account and Apple will notify you once they are approved and good to go.
+If it's the first time you're publishing to Apple News, the content you choose to toggle on in Entry Editor will be sent for review.
+All articles will appear in your iCloud account and Apple will notify you once they are approved and good to go.

-Not all embeds are supported in Apple News, a breakdown below:
+Not all embeds are supported in Apple News.
+Here's a breakdown:

 - Facebook post embeds are supported.

-- Youtube embeds are supported, but please bear in mind that are not included in Apple News' native metric tracking.
+- YouTube embeds are supported, but please bear in mind that they are not included in Apple News's native analytics tracking.

-- JW Player is partially supported: if you use our native integration, we can output it properly and track stats within Apple News for those videos.
-If you do not have it connected through our platform, it's possible it won't be supported by the Apple News format.
+- JW Player is partially supported.
+If you use our native integration, we can output it properly and track stats within Apple News for those videos.
+If you do not have it connected through our platform, it's possible it won't be supported by Apple's News format.

-- Ads in your articles that you may have added via the Ad Manager are not supported. (for more information on ads please see below)
+- Ads in your articles that you may have added via our Ad Manager are not supported.
+(For more information on ads, please see below.)

-Please bear in mind that Apple News' native stats do not count video plays from 3rd party providers.
+Please bear in mind that native stats in Apple News do not count video plays from third-party providers.